defold/doc/docs/en/manuals/bob.md

                                          binary will be placed.
 Default is
                                          "<build-output>/<platform>/"
- -bo,--bundle-output <arg>               Bundle output directory -br,--build-report <arg>                Filepath where to save a build
+ -bo,--bundle-output <arg>               Bundle output directory -br,--build-report <arg>                DEPRECATED in Defold 1.4.6!
-                                         report as JSON
+                                         Use --build-report-json instead
- -brhtml,--build-report-html <arg>       Filepath where to save a build
+ -brjson,--build-report-json <arg>       Filepath where to save a build
-                                         report as HTML
+                                         report as JSON (from Defold 1.4.6) -brhtml,--build-report-html <arg>       Filepath where to save a build report as HTML
     --build-artifacts <arg>              If left out, will default to